opentimestamps/opentimestamps-server/README.md

     ./client/ots sign <fingerprint>

-where fingerprint is the *fingerprint* in quotes of a key that you can sign with.
+where fingerprint is the fingerprint of a key that you can sign with.
+If you copy and paste a fingerprint from GPG it will have spaces; make sure it is in quotes or remove the spaces.

 Now complete the timestamp: